RedHatQE/carbon/docs/users/definitions/report.rst

 ..
 NOTE::
-   Even if the user provided config json file has a payload directory given, it gets overwritten by the one created/validated by Carbon create payload directory
+   Even if the user provided config json file has a payload directory given, it gets overwritten by the one created/validated by Carbon

 **Example 1**

-In the following example, *json_path* parameter is not provided, Carbon uses the reportportal provider's remaining params and creates the json file *rp_config_file.json* in the workspace directory and uses it to pass paylaod to the Report Portal Client
+In the following example, *json_path* parameter is not provided, Carbon uses the reportportal provider's remaining params and creates the json file **<uuid>.json** in a directory **rp_config_files** under the workspace directory and uses it to pass paylaod to the Report Portal Client

 .. literalinclude:: ../../../examples/docs-usage/report.yml
    :lines: 256-271